 - Soil preference Acid soil, Wet soil

-- Tolerances Alkaline soil, Clay soil, Occasional flooding, Wet sites
+- Tolerances Alkaline soil, clay soil, Occasional flooding, Wet sites

 - Season of interest early fall